Breast Implant Positions

 However, it is not a good option for those women with thin chest wall tissues as the insufficient coverage of the implant edges would create a ‘stuck on’ look.

 3. Sub-Fascial (‘in front of the muscle’ but ‘under its sheath’)

 - This is simply a variant of the ‘in front of the muscle’ position with basically the same advantages and disadvantages.

 A combination of positions 1 and 2 where the upper half of the implant is placed ‘under the muscle’ and the lower half is in direct contact with the lower breast:

 - The upper half of the implant is placed ‘under the muscle’ to help hide any ‘step’ along the implant’s upper edge that could occur if the implant was entirely ‘in front of the muscle’

-- This implant position is preferred in special situations such as mild sagging, constricted lower poles and ‘tuberous breasts’ when there is insufficient tissue coverage that would prevent placement of the implant ‘in front of the muscle’.
-While such conditions might be equally corrected with an implant entirely ‘in front of the muscle’, the latter could produce a ‘stuck on’ look due to visibility of the implant edges in those women with thin chest wall tissue coverage.
+- This implant position is preferred in special situations such as mild sagging, constricted lower poles and ‘tuberous breasts’ when there is insufficient chest wall tissue coverage to allow the implant to be placed entirely ‘in front of the muscle’.
+Whereas mild sagging, constricted lower poles and ‘tuberous breasts’ could be equally corrected with an implant ‘in front of the muscle’, the latter position could produce a ‘stuck on’ look due to visibility of the implant edges in those with insufficient chest wall tissue coverage.